earobinson95/emilyarobinson--blogdownSite/content/talk/2021-MidwestWISC/index.md

 - internal-project
 publishDate: "2021-04-05T16:00:00Z"
 # slides: example
-summary: "In my research, I established ‘You Draw It’ as a method for graphical testing by adapting the New York Times feature.
-Participants were directed to an RShiny application link and shown points following a linear trend and asked to draw a line through the data points using their computer mouse; task plots were generated using the r2d3 package in R statistical software.
-Results from my study were consistent with those found in previous studies; when shown points following a linear trend, participants tended to fit the slope of the first principal component over the slope of the least-squares regression line.
-This trend was most prominent when shown data simulated with larger variances.
-The reproducibility of these results serves as evidence of the reliability of the you draw it method."
+summary: "In my research, I established ‘You Draw It’ as a method for graphical testing by adapting the New York Times feature."
 tags:
   - Graphics
   - Regression